LBF38/obsidian-syncthing-integration/README.md

 > **Warning**
 > Please backup your vault and use this plugin wisely.
 Some features could modify files in your vault so please always remember to backup your vault in a different location.

 The plugin should work out-of-the-box, but you can configure it by going to the plugin settings.
-The main objective of this plugin is to provide a complete integration of SyncThing functionalities into the Obsidian app.
+The main objective of this plugin is to provide a complete integration of Syncthing functionalities into the Obsidian app.
 Therefore, you don't have to rely on other apps to synchronize your vault.
 You only have to open the Obsidian app on the devices you want to synchronize and the plugin will take care of the rest.

 The integration would interact with Syncthing using the CLI or the REST API.
 And the main objective is to handle all the vault synchronization process from the Obsidian app.
 Therefore, you don't have to open the Syncthing app on your devices to synchronize your vault.